Cheesy, easy, and comforting, this chicken parmesan recipe is a restaurant favorite made easy at home.

 - 4 chicken breast halves skinless boneless

-- 24 oz marinara sauce homemade or jarred
+- 24 ounces marinara sauce homemade or jarred

 - 1 cup mozzarella cheese shredded

-Place flour in shallow dish.
-Place the eggs in a second dish (and beat with a fork).
+- Place the flour in a shallow bowl or dish.
+Place the eggs in a second shallow dish and beat with a fork.

-Dip chicken into flour and shake to remove any excess.
-Dip chicken in beaten eggs & then into bread crumb mixture (press to adhere).
+- Dip chicken into the flour and shake to remove any excess.
+Dip chicken in beaten eggs, then into the bread crumb mixture and gently press to adhere.

-Preheat oil in a large pan.
-Brown chicken on each side, about 4 minutes per side or until golden (it does not need to cook through as it will continue to cook in the oven).
+- Preheat the oil over medium-high heat in a large skillet.
+Brown the chicken for about 2 minutes per side or until golden.
+It does not need to cook through.

 - In the bottom of a 9×13 baking dish, add 1 ½ cups of marinara sauce.
 Add the browned chicken.
 Top each piece of chicken with 2 tablespoons of marinara sauce in the center.
 Top with mozzarella and shredded parmesan.